Patti LaBelle: Personal life

 LaBelle dropped out of Philadelphia's John Bartram High School just a semester before graduating in 1962.
-LaBelle returned to the school in her mid-thirties and later earned her diploma.
+In her mid-thirties, she returned to the school and later earned her diploma.

-LaBelle wrote that she was sexually assaulted by Jackie Wilson while at the Brevoort Theatre at Brooklyn in the 1960s.
-Around 1964, LaBelle was engaged to Otis Williams, founding member of The Temptations.
-The engagement lasted a year before Patti broke it off after fearing Williams would force her to move to Detroit and retire from the road.
+LaBelle wrote that she was sexually assaulted by Jackie Wilson while at the Brevoort Theatre in Brooklyn in the 1960s.
+Around 1966, LaBelle was engaged to Otis Williams, founding member of The Temptations.
+The engagement lasted a year before LaBelle broke it off after fearing Williams would force her to move to Detroit and retire from the road.

 On July 23, 1969, LaBelle married a longtime friend, Armstead Edwards, who was a schoolteacher.
 After LaBelle started her solo career, Edwards became her manager, a position he would remain in until 2000.
-That year, LaBelle announced that she and Edwards had legally separated, with their divorce finalized in 2003.
+That year, LaBelle and Edwards legally separated, with their divorce finalized in 2003.
 They have a son, Zuri Kye Edwards (born July 17, 1973), who is now her manager.
-Following Zuri's birth, LaBelle suffered from postpartum depression for a year and said singer-songwriter Laura Nyro helped to take care of Zuri while LaBelle recovered.
+After Zuri's birth, LaBelle suffered from postpartum depression for a year and said singer-songwriter Laura Nyro helped to take care of Zuri while LaBelle recovered.
 Through Zuri (whose name means "good" in Swahili), LaBelle is a grandmother of two girls and one boy.

-Members of LaBelle's family died at young ages.
-Her mother Bertha died in October 1978 from diabetes at the age of 62.
-Her father, Henry Holte Jr., died of complications from emphysema and Alzheimer's disease in October 1989 at the age of 70.
+LaBelle's mother Bertha died from diabetes in October 1978 at age 62.
+Her father, Henry Holte Jr., died of complications from emphysema and Alzheimer's disease in October 1989 at age 70.

 All three of LaBelle's sisters died young.
-Eldest sister Vivian Hogan Rogers died of lung cancer in October 1975 at the age of 43.
-Seven years later, in October 1982, her elder sister Barbara Holte Purifoy died from complications of colon cancer at the age of 40.
-In July 1989, three months before her father's death, LaBelle lost her youngest sister, Jacqueline "Jackie" Holte-Padgett, to brain cancer at the age of 43.
-A day after the singer buried Padgett, an emotionally-wrecked LaBelle shot the music video to "If You Asked Me To" where she was seen crying in various shots; the video was shot on what would have been Padgett's 44th birthday.
+Her eldest sister, Vivian Hogan Rogers, died of lung cancer in October 1975 at 43.
+Seven years later, in October 1982, her elder sister Barbara Holte Purifoy died from complications of colon cancer at 40.
+In July 1989, three months before her father's death, LaBelle lost her youngest sister, Jacqueline "Jackie" Holte-Padgett, to brain cancer at 43.
+A day after she buried Padgett, an emotionally-wrecked LaBelle shot the music video to "If You Asked Me To" where she was seen crying in various shots; the video was shot on what would have been Padgett's 44th birthday.
 The singer dedicated her 1991 Burnin' album, and her famous rendition of the song "Wind Beneath My Wings" during her concert tour in 1991–92 to Padgett.

-LaBelle said because of her sisters and parents dying "before their time", she wrote in her autobiography that she feared she would not make it to 50.
+LaBelle said that because of her sisters and parents dying "before their time", she wrote in her autobiography that she feared she would not make it to 50.
 Once she reached that age, however, the singer said she felt her life "had just begun".
-A year later, LaBelle was diagnosed as having diabetes and later became a spokesperson for several organizations dedicated in fighting the disease.
+A year later, LaBelle was diagnosed with diabetes and later became a spokesperson for several organizations dedicated to fighting the disease.

 She has a home in the Philadelphia suburb of Wynnewood and also has condos in Los Angeles and in Eleuthera, the Bahamas.
 LaBelle is an honorary member of the Alpha Kappa Alpha sorority.